 There is something oddly refreshing and relaxing about enjoying a cup of coffee while overlooking a scenic lake on a backpacking trip.
 Unless your trails have a walk-thru window for java though, you are going to brew your own.

-Now for car campers there are a myriad of options, from French presses and percolators to high-speed propane-powered wonders of java engineering.
+Now for car campers there is a myriad of options, from French presses and percolators to high-speed propane-powered wonders of java engineering.
 But what is a backpacker to do when size and weight are always a major consideration?
-Sure Granddad's blue enamelware pot has perked a lot of coffee in its day, but there is no way I'm devoting a third of my pack volume to a nostalgic piece of cookware.
+Sure, granddad's blue enamelware pot has perked a lot of coffee in its day, but there is no way I'm devoting a third of my pack volume to a nostalgic piece of cookware.